Azure/azure-data-labs/.assets/docs/create-template/adl-template-deployment.md

 - Create a new GitHub Actions workload.
 You can copy any of the existing workloads here, and change to appropiate folders/files.

 Once you push these changes your new workload will be available withing the Actions tab.
 You would be able to run it using a manual trigger.

+Done!
+Your lab is ready to be deploying from GitHub.